Bunlong/numer.js/README.md

 # numer.js

-Convert a number inputted into the different formats.
+Convert a number inputted into the different formats with numer.js.

 ## 🎁 Features

-* numberWithCommas
+* addCommas
-* compactNumber
+* abbreviate
-* ordinalSuffix
+* convertToOrdinal
-* getRandomInt
+* randomInt

 ## 🔧 Install